AI21 Labs models

 Jamba 1.5 Large

-AI21 Labs's Jamba 1.5 Large is a foundation model built from a hybrid architecture that leverages the Mamba architecture and Transformer architecture to achieve leading quality at a competitive price.
+AI21 Labs's Jamba 1.5 Large is a foundation model built from a hybrid architecture that uses the Mamba architecture and Transformer architecture to achieve high quality at a competitive price.

-Jamba 1.5 Large is ideal for enterprise workflows with tasks that are data-heavy and require a model that can ingest a large amount of information to produce an accurate and thorough response, such as summarizing lengthy documents or enabling question answering across an extensive organizational knowledge base.
-Jamba 1.5 Large is designed for superior-quality responses, high throughput, and pricing that is competitive with other models in its size class.
+Jamba 1.5 Large is ideal for data-heavy enterprise workflows that require a model to ingest a large amount of information to produce an accurate and thorough response, such as summarizing lengthy documents or enabling question answering across an extensive organizational knowledge base.
+Jamba 1.5 Large is designed for high-quality responses, high throughput, and competitive pricing.

 Go to the Jamba 1.5 Large model card